tegansnyder/docker-magento/README.md

 ========================
 This will install a docker container with Magento 2.
 You can easily change the Dockerfile to pull in a different magento repo if you don't want to use Magento 2.
 If you are using a private repo make sure to do your git clone -v

+NOTE::: work in progress ... this is not stable or may not work yet... i will remove this note when it is ready.

 Getting Started
 ========================